 10. Jump Street

-Ireland’s only Trampoline park, Jump Street offers great entertainment for all of the family with something for everyone to enjoy; Go-Karting, Dodgeball, Foam Pit, Basketball, Jump Box, & Wall Trampolines.
+Ireland’s only Trampoline park, Jump Street, in Carrick on Shannon offers great entertainment for all of the family with something for everyone to enjoy; Go-Karting, Dodgeball, Foam Pit, Basketball, Jump Box, & Wall Trampolines.
 Whether you are planning a day trip with your family, or are coming with friends, Jump Street gives visitors of all ages the chance to enjoy themselves in a fun-filled environment.

 11. Carrick Quads and Clay Pigeon Shooting